 3 – Alternators (Trail Rated – III)

 An Alternator is one of those parts that just doesn’t concern most drivers until your electrical system takes a crap or you’re stuck somewhere needing a jump.
 If you have auxiliary lights, a winch (probably your most draining part), an aftermarket stereo, a portable refrigerator and all the other goodies on this list then a heavy-duty alternator might be just right for you.
 Additionally, if you’ve already upgraded to dual batteries you’ll appreciate an alternator that can keep both batteries fully charged without missing a beat.
-Mean Green claims to have a good option that should work if you’re having power issues.

 4 – Bed Liner (Trail Rated – III)

 When it comes to protecting the interior of your Jeep you’ve got a few great options, but one thing is clear you should definitely invest in one of them.
 The most popular options include spray-on Bed Liners like Line-X or roll-on options like Herculiner.
 You’ve also got drop in floor liners like Weathertech or Husky and finally replacement carpets like Bed Rug and Bedtred.
 The Bedrug liners are like heavy-duty carpeting complete with a thick, stiff backing and they will hold sand and caked in mud, but are also easily washable.
 On the other hand the bedtred liners are sort of a cross between rubber floors and a bedliner.
 So, if you’re looking for something like a bedliner the Bedtred might be the way to go, but if you are planning to just replace your factory carpet with a better option the Bedrug may work better for you.